Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

     - Specify if any replies are being filtered out or altered for any other reason, including commercial ones

-### Practice.
+### Practice

 This section should explain the current operational practices of the service.

 1. Specify any temporary or permanent deviations from the policy for operational reasons
-1. With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing address and ports
+1. With reference to section (#recommendations-for-dns-privacy-services) provide specific details of which capabilities are provided on which client facing addresses and ports
 1. Specify the authentication name to be used (if any) and if TLSA records are published (including options used in the TLSA records)